Frieda-VI/Aviation/docs/pages/Utils/Vider.md

 end)
 ```

-`:ApresNet` method takes a callback function as argument and it will be call after cleaning the Instances, there can only be 1 *ApresNet* function.
+`:ApresNet` method takes a callback function as argument which will be called after cleaning the instances, there can only be 1 *ApresNet* function.

 ```lua hl_lines="1 3"
 myVider:ApresNet(function()